nikantonelli/LeanKitUtils/README.md

 -x | \<level\> |  Output levels of debug statements: 0 = Errors, 1 = +Info, 2 = +Warnings, 3 = +Debug, 4 = +Verbose
 -i |  | Run importer only
 -e |  | Run exporter only
--t |  | Run importer and exporter together (Currently NOT IMPLEMENTED and does nothing) -g | \<group\> | Mark exported items with this groupId ready for selection on import.
+-t |  | Run importer and exporter sequentially
+-g | \<group\> | Mark exported items with this groupId ready for selection on import.
 Select only items marked with this group for import
 -oo |  | Include older archived items during export -oa |  | Include attachments for export - these get placed in your current working directory